memeindex/midex-ton-ai-demo/README.md

 ## Security note
 Demo repository is sanitized.
 For production, keys and secrets must be stored in `Vault` and all sensitive operations require user confirmation.

----

-If you want, I can:
-- produce a one‑page GitHub README file ready to commit, or
-- generate a concise 45‑sec English pitch based on this README.
-Which do you prefer?